cn0047/stash/ed/t/programming/functional.md

 * Referential transparency - pure functions + immutable data = referential transparency.

 **Pure** function:
-1. always return the same result for same arguments
+1. always return the same result for same arguments.
-2. no mutation or output to I/O etc
+2. no mutation or output to I/O etc.
-3. rely only on input args
+3. rely only on input args.
-4. it isn't void function
+4. it isn't void function.

 Pure function - no side effects!
 Pure function can be parallelized!